-This post is by Jackson Smylie is part of Spacing’s partnership with the Toronto Cycling Think & Do Tank at the University of Toronto.
+This post by Jackson Smylie is part of Spacing’s partnership with the Toronto Cycling Think & Do Tank at the University of Toronto.
 Jackson is currently in his third year at U of T, completing his B.A. in mathematics and philosophy.
 An avid cyclist, he loves the challenge of downtown biking and excitedly awaits the introduction of more bike lanes.
 He believes that cycling has the power to effect great social, environmental, and therapeutic change.
-Jackson’s experience in environmental philosophy helps him understand the power of individual behaviour change within a large group.
+Jackson’s experience in environmental philosophy helps him understand the power of individual behavioural change within a large group.

 - Stay Warm

-Even though cycling is an aerobic exercise – and you may even break a sweat in the cold months – you should air on the side of warmth for your winter commutes.
+Even though cycling is an aerobic exercise – and you may even break a sweat in the cold months – you should err on the side of warmth for your winter commutes.
 This means many layers of clothing and extra consideration for extremities.
 A sure-fire recipe for a warm ride is a pair of winter boots, double-layered clothing, mittens, a winter coat, and a balaclava.

 The Bicycle Helmet Safety Institute advises against wearing a hat underneath your helmet, but your ears can stay nice and toasty with ear muffs or head bands that don’t compromise the helmet’s safety.

 Most importantly, remember to account for the wind chill that comes with biking – cycling at 15km/h in still air is the same as a 15km/h wind.
 The colder it is, the greater the wind chill factor will be!
 Although wind chill will not cool your body past the actual outside temperature, it will cool your body down at a faster rate than if you are staying still.
 Windproof clothing is a must!

 - Get the Gear